CogComp/cogcomp-nlp/md/README.md

  - "testExtentOnPredictedHead" Run a test of predicting extents with predicted heads on ACE

 ## Citation
+If you use this tool, please cite the following works.
 ```
 @inproceedings{PengChRo15,
     author = {Haoruo Peng, Kai-Wei Chang Dan Roth},